-The Office Will Be Closed on the Following Dates:
+The Office Will Have Modified Hours on the Following Dates:

 As of 09/06/2016 We have passed our AAHA Accreditation evaluation and continue to be an AAHA Accredited practice since 2011.